GustavFluur/filterfolk/README.md

 ### Imagery

 The opening page was added from [Pexels](https://www.pexels.com/) and it was also used in other areas of the website to appear professional depending on the navigation.
-A few product images as mentioned in the beginning the readme file was taken from a simple [Google Search](https://www.google.com/webhp?hl=en&sa=X&ved=0ahUKEwjyuJSQxYaHAxWeAxAIHS0CDz0QPAgJ) e.g. [Rubber Strips](https://www.google.com/search?sca_esv=119356d5c00122f0&rlz=1C5CHFA_enSE941SE942&q=rubber+strips&udm=2&fbs=AEQNm0Aa4sjWe7Rqy32pFwRj0UkWd8nbOJfsBGGB5IQQO6L3J_TJ4YMS4eRay1mUcjRHkZwkNnuzbvXdHSnZt8SI-ypec-U-KajbXe9hbStxnPJuWxTCm8NISzlcRgh-mkg5a1XRWoiIVMkT5RYbraDRnHsJFse2AdcMQ0qNzsDHDLrzlWTINDALsSJJNGpMRvO4XnQg0w6_&sa=X&ved=2ahUKEwii2tiNxYaHAxWDLBAIHcy3CvAQtKgLegQIFBAB&biw=1440&bih=779&dpr=2) and from the Swedish hardwarestore [Biltema](https://www.biltema.se/en-se/).
+A few product images as mentioned in the beginning the readme file was taken from a simple [Google Search](https://www.google.com/webhp?hl=en&sa=X&ved=0ahUKEwjyuJSQxYaHAxWeAxAIHS0CDz0QPAgJ) e.g. [Rubber Strips](https://www.google.com/search?sca_esv=119356d5c00122f0&rlz=1C5CHFA_enSE941SE942&q=rubber+strips&udm=2&fbs=AEQNm0Aa4sjWe7Rqy32pFwRj0UkWd8nbOJfsBGGB5IQQO6L3J_TJ4YMS4eRay1mUcjRHkZwkNnuzbvXdHSnZt8SI-ypec-U-KajbXe9hbStxnPJuWxTCm8NISzlcRgh-mkg5a1XRWoiIVMkT5RYbraDRnHsJFse2AdcMQ0qNzsDHDLrzlWTINDALsSJJNGpMRvO4XnQg0w6_&sa=X&ved=2ahUKEwii2tiNxYaHAxWDLBAIHcy3CvAQtKgLegQIFBAB&biw=1440&bih=779&dpr=2) and from the Swedish hardware store [Biltema](https://www.biltema.se/en-se/).

 The reason for it was made this way was to save time and find a product image that easily represented of its usage for the potential buyer.
 I wasn't allowed to private photos of [Folkfilter's](https://www.folkfilter.se/) tools and they use to their air filter replacement services.